Making a professional negligence claim on a No Win, No Fee basis

 To make a professional negligence claim on a No Win, No Fee basis contact our free legal helpline by calling 0808 139 1595 or sending us an email at [email protected]

-Let’s face it; litigation is expensive and is certainly not an item that everyone caters for in their monthly budget.
-Plus, there is the very fearful possibility that you will lose your case and not only will you be lumbered with your own legal fees but, as the loser usually has to pay some of the winner’s costs, you will be facing your opponent’s costs bill as well.
-Is it any wonder therefore why potential litigants want to reduce their exposure to costs as much as possible?
-And any wonder why I get asked the above question on a daily basis?
+Let’s face it, making a legal claim is expensive and is certainly not an item that everyone caters for in their monthly budget.
+Plus, there is the very fearful possibility that you may lose your case and not only will you be faced with meeting your own legal fees but, as the loser usually has to pay some of the winner’s costs, you may also be liable for your opponent’s costs as well.
+Is it any wonder therefore that we are regularly asked, ‘Can I make a professional negligence claim on a No Win No Fee basis?’
+Specialist solicitor Emma Slade looks at the availability of No Win,, No Fee funding for professional negligence claims.

-Well, as you can see, when we agree to take on a professional negligence claim under a CFA, we will be gambling on its prospects of success.
-Obviously, we will not take on cases with less than a 50-50 chance of winning, but for cases with a greater chance than that, we are often willing to take on the risk.
-To make that assessment, we are happy to review some of your papers to see if we think that there is a claim.
-If there are poor prospects of success, we will tell you candidly and discuss the other options available to you.
+We are happy to review some of your papers to see if we think that there is a good claim.
+If there are poor prospects of success or the value is too low, we will tell you so candidly and discuss the other options available to you.
 If you choose not to take the matter further, we will not make a charge for our initial review.
-However, if we think the prospects are good enough such that we are happy to enter into a CFA, gambling our time and fees on it, you can be safe in the knowledge that your claim must have reasonable prospects of success if a lawyer is prepared to bet their money on it.
+However, if we think the prospects are good enough and we are happy to enter into a CFA, gambling our time and fees on it, you can be safe in the knowledge that your claim must have reasonable prospects of success if a lawyer is prepared to bet their time and money on it.

 For a free assessment of your No Win, No Fee professional negligence claim call us on 0808 139 1595 or send an email [email protected]